nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 &nbsp;&nbsp;
 1a.
-The contact specified is not found in TABS.
+The person specified or the group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS terminates the operation by the user.
+TABS displays that the person specified or the group specified does not exist.

 &nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
 1b.
-The group specified is not found in TABS.
+TABS detects a missing required field.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1b1.
+TABS displays the format of the command.

+&nbsp;&nbsp;
+Use case ends.

+&nbsp;&nbsp;
+1c.
+TABS detects an empty required field.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-TABS terminates the operation by the user.
+1c1.
+TABS displays the format of the empty required field.

 &nbsp;&nbsp;
 Use case ends.

 ### UC11: Remove a person from a group